codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 * All runtimes: Created in `resources/all-runtimes-all-clusters/`
 * Selected runtimes: Created in `resources/runtimes/<runtime-name>/`

+### Use Jira integration in pipelines

+For pipelines based on GitHub Actions, configure the Jira integration in Codefresh, and then connect your GitHub Action to Codefresh, as described in [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).

+For Codefresh-native pipelines, do the following:

+1. Add `docker run --env-file=cf_env quay.io/codefresh/codefresh-report-image:$VERSION` to your pipeline.
+1. Add the required Jira fields:
+  * `CF_JIRA_INTEGRATION` is the name of the Jira integration you added in Codefresh.
+For example, `jira`.
+  * `CF_JIRA_PROJECT_PREFIX` is the name of the project prefix, for example `CR`
+  * `CF_JIRA_MESSAGE` is the Jira issue that was fixed or implemented.

 ### What to read next
 [Shared runtime configuration]({{site.baseurl}}/docs/runtime/shared-configuration/)